Christa O. Franzi, CEcD

 Connect:

-As Vice President and Director of Entrepreneurship, Christa brings more than 10 years of experience helping public sector clients connect with, understand, and support local business leaders, innovators, and entrepreneurs.
-She has designed and led business engagement efforts for communities large and small and has a talent for creative problem solving to meet business needs.
-Christa is passionate about creating inclusive places where entrepreneurs and new businesses of all types, from all backgrounds, thrive.
+As Vice President and Director of Entrepreneurship, Christa brings more than 15 years of experience helping public sector clients connect with, understand, and support local business leaders, innovators, and entrepreneurs.
+She has designed entrepreneurship-led economic development initiatives for communities large and small and has a unique talent for creative problem solving.

 Real Results